BergenSoft/smart-nodes/README.md

 [ text ] is optional

--   Turn on [the light in] the living room and int the kitchen off
+-   Turn on [the light in] the living room and the kitchen off
 -   Open [the shutter in] the kitchen and turn studio off
 -   Close [the shutter in the] sleeping room
 -   Living room to 10 %